Information About Performing Switch Setup Configuration

-To start your switch, you need to follow the procedures in the Hardware Installation Guide for installing and powering on the switch and for setting up the initial switch configuration (IP address, subnet mask, default gateway, secret and Telnet passwords, and so forth).
+To start your switch, you need to follow the procedures in the Cisco IE 2000 Switch Getting Started Guide or the hardware installation guide for installing and powering on the switch and for setting up the initial switch configuration (IP address, subnet mask, default gateway, secret and Telnet passwords, and so forth).

 The normal boot process involves the operation of the boot loader software, which performs these activities:

 - Performs low-level CPU initialization—Initializes the CPU registers, which control where physical memory is mapped, its quantity and its speed.

 - Performs power-on self-test (POST) for the CPU subsystem—Tests the CPU DRAM and the portion of the flash device that makes up the flash file system.

 - Initializes the flash memory card file system on the system board.

 - Loads a default operating system software image into memory and boots up the switch.

 The boot loader provides access to the flash file system before the operating system is loaded.
 Normally, the boot loader is used only to load, uncompress, and launch the operating system.
 After the boot loader gives the operating system control of the CPU, the boot loader is not active until the next system reset or power-on.

 The switch supports a flash memory card that makes it possible to replace a failed switch without reconfiguring the new switch.
 The slot for the flash memory card is hot swappable and front-accessed.
 A cover protects the flash card and holds the card firmly in place.
 The cover is hinged and closed with a captive screw, which prevents the card from coming loose and protects against shock and vibration.